nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 #### [Rejecting updates](https://www.hl7.org/fhir/DSTU2/http.html#2.1.0.10.1) ####

-[OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) may be returned with any HTTP `4xx` or `5xx` response, but is not required - many of these errors may be generated by generic server frameworks underlying a FHIR server.
+[OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) **MAY** be returned with any HTTP `4xx` or `5xx` response, but is not required - many of these errors may be generated by generic server frameworks underlying a FHIR server.

 Servers are permitted to reject update interactions because of integrity concerns or other business rules, and return HTTP status codes accordingly (usually a `422`).

-As outlined in the FHIR specification, any of these errors SHOULD be accompanied by an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail concerning the issue.
+As outlined in the FHIR specification, any of these errors **SHOULD** be accompanied by an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail concerning the issue.

-Refer to [FHIR guidance - error handling](development_fhir_error_handling_guidance.html) for full details of error codes that SHALL be used when returning an operation outcome error.
+Refer to [FHIR guidance - error handling](development_fhir_error_handling_guidance.html) for full details of error codes that **MUST** be used when returning an operation outcome error.

 ### [Compartment based access](http://hl7.org/fhir/DSTU2/compartments.html) ###